danielkorkin/fabricpy/docs/guides/custom-recipes.rst

 Custom Recipes
 ==============

-Recipes define how items and blocks can be crafted, smelted, or created through various game mechanics.
-FabricPy uses the RecipeJson class to handle Minecraft's recipe system with full support for all recipe types.
+Recipes define how items and blocks can be crafted, smelted, or created through various game mechanics. fabricpy uses the RecipeJson class to handle Minecraft's recipe system with full support for all recipe types.

 Understanding Recipe Types
 --------------------------